Credit: Steve Alexander

-Frey was also working to battllcerative colitis, another inflammatory disease, this time affecting the bowel and large intestine.
+Frey was also battling ulcerative colitis, another inflammatory disease affecting the bowel and large intestine.
 With no cure, patients may opt for bypass surgeries or medication in order to reduce or eliminate complications from painful ulcers and inflammation.
 Other symptoms of UC include abdominal pain, diarrhea, severe cramping, bleeding weight loss and chronic fatigue.
 One of the most prominent procedures with this disease involves removing part of the colon or intestine, and replacing with a pouch - known as a ‘j pouch’ for its shape.
 The procedure typically follows a severe infection from a hold in the intestine, rapid swelling due to toxicity, or severe bleeding.
 It is still unknown if Frey was undergoing this type of surgery.

 During a past interview, Frey acknowledged that he had probably worsened his health with all his drinking and drug use during the band’s heyday during the 1970s.

 The Eagles, in memory of Frey, posted on their website that in his last several weeks, “Glenn fought a courageous battle.”
 They continued:

 “Words can neither describe our sorrow, nor our love and respect for all that he has given to us, his family, the music community & millions of fans worldwide.”